crypto-navdeep/Key-Logger/README.md

 This Key-logger repository is licensed under "MIT License", so you are free to use it but the owner(s) is/are not responsible for any lose which might happens so.

-Moreover this keylogger is prepared by an Amateur, so should not be entirely trusted, this repository serves like a prototype if you were to make a real keylogger for spying purposes whatever so.
+Moreover this keylogger is prepared by an Amateur, so should not be entirely trusted, this repository serves like a prototype if you were to make a real keylogger

 Thank you